 All assumption changes that affect the estimate of future EGPs including the update of current account values and policyholder behavior assumptions are considered an Unlock in the period of revision.
-An Unlock adjusts the VOBA, death and other insurance benefit reserve balances on the Consolidated Balance Sheet with an offsetting benefit or charge on the Consolidated Statement of Operations in the period of the revision.
+An Unlock adjusts the VOBA, death and other insurance benefit reserve balances on the Consolidated Balance Sheets with an offsetting benefit or charge on the Consolidated Statements of Operations in the period of the revision.
 An Unlock revises EGPs to reflect the Company's current best estimate assumptions.
 The Company also tests the aggregate recoverability of VOBA by comparing the existing balance to the present value of future EGPs.
 An Unlock that results in an after-tax benefit generally occurs as a result of actual experience or future expectations of product profitability being favorable compared to previous estimates.
-An Unlock that results in an after-tax charge generally occurs as a result of actual experience or future expectations of product profitability being favorable compared to previous of product profitability being unfavorable compared to previous estimates.
+An Unlock that results in an after-tax charge generally occurs as a result of actual experience or future expectations of product profitability being unfavorable compared to previous estimates.